DevExpress-Examples/winforms-pivot-grid-connect-to-an-olap-datasource/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T344546)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Pivot Grid for WinForms - How to Connect the Pivot Grid to an OLAP Datasource
+# Pivot Grid for WinForms - How to Connect the Pivot Grid to an OLAP Data Source

 If you have a cube on the OLAP server (Microsoft Analysis Services), you can view its data using the [Pivot Grid](https://docs.devexpress.com/WindowsForms/3409/controls-and-libraries/pivot-grid).
 This example demonstrates how to specify connection settings and create fields that represent OLAP measures and dimensions.